BronsonMagnan/FSLogixBackup/README.md

 5. There is a hidden parameter in the code that controls the length of the backup window, currently set to five hours before stopping.

 #Requirements
-The service account running this script needs full access to the SOFS share, full access to the backup and logging repositories.
-The virtual machine executing this script needs to have hyper-v installed because it is running the VHD cmdlets.
-So that means that exposeVirtualizationExtensions must be set to true on the hyper-v VMProcessor.
+1. The service account running this script needs full access to the SOFS share, full access to the backup and logging repositories.
+2. The virtual machine executing this script needs to have hyper-v installed because it is running the VHD cmdlets.
+So that means that exposeVirtualizationExtensions must be set to true on the hyper-v virtual machine VMProcessor property.
+3. The O: drive needs to be available - this is a current design restriction, and will be remediated in future versions.

+#Updates
+1. 2020-06-01, added temp file deletion, defrag and trim for more effective VHD shrinking

 #Code flow description:
 1. The backup path, mount folder, time limit, and log file path are loaded into a Preference object.